 frame stroller.
 It is a great way to get twins around until they grow out of their baby carriers and are old enough for a jogging or other style of stroller.
 Decided in those 9 months you never plan to run?
 Then you can spend your money on a more traditional option without being locked into a product you won't fully use.

 How many strollers do I need?

 This answer is a personal one.
 It might be as high as 3 or 4, or it might actually be zero.
-If you choose to wear baby you could theoretically make it through most of baby's first few years without a stroller and you may not notice.
+If you choose to wear baby you could theoretically make it through most of the baby's first few years without a stroller and you may not notice.
 Alternatively, you may find baby wearing difficult or not your thing, and/or you prefer specific products designed for specific activities.
 Then you could end up with 3 or more types of products throughout baby's strolling years, such as a standard option, jogger, umbrella, and even a versatile adventure choice.

 Instead of a stroller, you might consider baby wearing as an alternative for transporting infants.
 Carrying baby close to you is a great way to bond and helps keep baby calm and soothed.
-Most modern carriers also keep your hands free so you can do other things with baby on board.
-From running errands to folding clothes, there is a lot you can do while wearing baby.
+Most modern carriers also keep your hands free so you can do other things with your baby on board.
+From running errands to folding clothes, there is a lot you can do while wearing the baby.